akashban123/SQL-project2/README.md

-This project is based on joints for how to use joints on given student data.
+This project is based on employee data for how to use joints on given table.